Brett-Tanner/Journal/2024/Aug_24.md

 ## August 23rd

+- [x] Bump some dependencies to fix security vulnerabilities
+- [x] Create accounts for 3 staff who need to see all document uploads
+- [x] Add & test out the halloween banners locally
+  - Refactor login & welcome splash pages
+    - [x] to HAML
+    - [x] get the image to be correctly sized
+    - [x] un-snake the ids
+  - Maybe think up a way to add them without needing to update the code
+  - Probably needs to be a model?
+  - Or they could be uploaded as resources through the current file upload dialog
+- [x] Run Leroy through creating the halloween parties

+### LMS

+- New customer form
+  - Create FormSubmission
+    - Associated with:
+      - the parent who submitted it
+      - staff who created it
+      - the form it's a submission for
+    - Main content is jsonb column with the answers keyed by the attribute they were answering
+    - When creating a new one, select from the available form templates to base it off
+    - Will then auto-generate a form based on the template
+    - [x] Remember to add 'locked' boolean column
+    - [x] Create views & controller
+      - [x] Form/new/show
+        - Form generated from template fields
+      - [x] Create/update
+        - [x] Add code to fill in the existing fields when editing
+    - [x] Clean up the index display now I have something to look at

+## August 27th

 - [] Add button to release/hide all of an event
 - [] [This kid](https://kids-up.app/en/events/173?child=12422)
   - is registered for some activities but they aren't checked